top of page

 When left untreated, social anxiety can lead to isolation, depression, panic attacks, loneliness, and low self-worth.
 The more you self-isolate as a result of your fear and anxiety, the more likely you are to develop other mental health problems.
 Social anxiety is a vicious cycle that can prevent you from finding your community and reaching out to people who love you.
 Luckily, help and treatment are available.

-How to Deal With Social Anxiety – 3 Ways
+Tips on How to Deal With Social Anxiety From a Teen Therapist– 3 Ways

 1. Cultivate mindfulness